Just Traveling Thru

 As can be seen by the above map, Rouen is 163 kilometers from Arromanche.
 Viking had arranged for a number of buses to take our tour group to the Arromanche area.
 Embarking on a day trip by bus from Rouen to Arromanches, France offers a delightful blend of history, picturesque landscapes, and coastal charm.
 As you leave the medieval city of Rouen behind, the bus journey reveals rolling countryside adorned with charming villages and lush green fields.
 Upon reaching Arromanches, we were transported back to a significant moment in history — the D-Day landings of World War II.
 We explored the remnants of Mulberry Harbor, a remarkable engineering feat!

-The WW2 Invasion of Europe landing area code-named Gold Beach was more than 8 kilometers wide and included the coastal towns of La Rivière and Le Hamel.
+The Gold Beach area was more than 8 kilometers wide and included the coastal towns of La Rivière and Le Hamel.
 On the western end of the beach was the small port of Arromanches, and slightly west of that port was the town of Longues-sur-Mer.

 Image # 1 (left side) gives you an example of the tidal variations that occur at Gold Beach.
 I am standing on the sea wall with Ron and Elaine, and Celeste took this picture from the beach below.

-Image # 2 (right side) is the property of Odcdtd45 via Wikimedia Commons and it is a "Public Domain" image.
+- Image # 2 is the property of Odcdtd45 via Wikimedia Commons utilizing the "Public Domain" license.

 Musée du Débarquement; Arromanches

 This museum was next to the parking lot in Arromanches, and contained quite a bit of military equipment from the invasion.
-This gun was a German 88mm, which was one of their more effective tank killers and also used as anti-aircraft.
+This gun (in image # 1) was a German 88mm, which was one of their more effective tank killers and also used as anti-aircraft.
 As you can see in this image, it was a magnet for the small boys playing there that day.
-The museum is located along the Place du Six Juin 1944 street, Click here for their website.
+The museum is located along the Place du Six Juin 1944 street.

 Longues-sur-Mer Artillery Battery